netlify/gocommerce-js/README.md

 This is a JS client library for [GoCommerce](https://github.com/netlify/gocommerce) API.

-It lets you signup and authenticate users and is a building block for constructing the UI for signups, password recovery, login and logout.
+It handles orders and payments.
+Integrates with Stripe for payments and will support international pricing and VAT verification.

 ## Usage